Texas Chainsaw 3D

-Texas Chainsaw 3D (stylized on-screen simply as Texas Chainsaw) is a 2013 American slasher film directed by John Luessenhop, with a screenplay by Adam Marcus, Debra Sullivan and Kirsten Elms.
+Texas Chainsaw 3D (stylized on-screen and in home media simply as Texas Chainsaw) is a 2013 American 3D slasher film directed by John Luessenhop, with a screenplay by Adam Marcus, Debra Sullivan and Kirsten Elms.
 It is the seventh installment in The Texas Chainsaw Massacre franchise and serves as a direct sequel to the 1974 film The Texas Chain Saw Massacre.
-The film stars Alexandra Daddario, Dan Yeager, Tremaine 'Trey Songz' Neverson, Tania Raymonde, Thom Barry, Paul Rae, Bill Moseley, and Gunnar Hansen in a "special appearance".
+The film stars Alexandra Daddario, Dan Yeager, Tremaine "Trey Songz" Neverson, Tania Raymonde, Thom Barry, Paul Rae, Bill Moseley, John Dugan, and Gunnar Hansen in a "special appearance".

-The story centers on a woman who, upon discovering she's adopted, goes on a road trip with her friends to collect her inheritance, and ends up encountering the serial killer, Leatherface.
+The story centers on a woman who, upon discovering that she is adopted, embarks on a road trip with her friends to collect her inheritance, and ends up encountering the serial killer Leatherface.

-Texas Chainsaw 3D was released on January 4, 2013, and grossed $47.2 million while receiving negative reviews from critics.
-A prequel that takes place before the original film, titled Leatherface, was released in 2017 and another sequel, Texas Chainsaw Massacre, was released in 2022.
+Texas Chainsaw 3D was released on January 4, 2013, and grossed $47.3 million while receiving negative reviews from critics.
+A prequel that takes place before the original film, titled Leatherface, was released in 2017.

 Plot

-Following the events of the original film, the people of Newt, Texas, led by Burt Hartman, arrive and burn down the farmhouse of the murderous Sawyer clan in an act of vigilante justice.
+In 1973, the people of Newt, Texas, led by Burt Hartman, arrived and burn down the farmhouse of the murderous Sawyer clan in an act of vigilante justice.
 The arsonists are proclaimed heroes of the community, and the entire Sawyer family is killed.
 However, an infant with a burn mark on her chest is found by one of the townsmen, Gavin Miller, who promptly murders her mother, Loretta Sawyer.
 Gavin and his wife take the child into their care and raise her as their own daughter.

-In 2011, a young woman named Heather discovers that she was adopted after receiving a letter informing her that her grandmother, Verna Carson, has passed away.
+In 2012, a young woman named Heather discovers that she was adopted after receiving a letter informing her that her grandmother, Verna Carson, has passed away.
 Heather, her boyfriend Ryan, her best friend Nikki, and Nikki's boyfriend Kenny travel to her grandmother's home to collect her inheritance.
 Along the way, the group picks up a hitchhiker named Darryl.
-Upon arriving, Heather is given a letter from Verna's lawyer that she neglects to read.
+Upon arriving, Heather is given a letter from Verna's lawyer Farnsworth that she neglects to read.
 As the group explores the house, they decide to stay the night.
 Heather and her friends leave to buy food and supplies, leaving Darryl behind to look after the house.
-Darryl begins stealing valuables and is killed by Leatherface in the basement.
+Darryl begins stealing valuables and is killed by Leatherface when he unlocks the door to the basement, freeing him.

 Heather and her friends return to find the house ransacked.
-While Kenny is preparing dinner, he goes downstairs to the cellar where Leatherface impales him on a hook, before killing him with a chainsaw.
+While Kenny is preparing dinner, he goes downstairs to the cellar where Leatherface impales him on a hook, before slicing him in half with a chainsaw.
 Heather finds Verna's decomposing body upstairs and is attacked by Leatherface in the kitchen, but she manages to escape.
 Nikki and Ryan draw the attention of Leatherface, while Heather gets in the van and picks up her friends.
-Using his chainsaw, Leatherface cuts through one of the tires, which causes the van to crash, killing Ryan on impact.
+Leatherface cuts one of the tires with his chainsaw, causing the van to crash, killing Ryan on impact.
 He chases Heather to a nearby carnival, where Deputy Carl is patrolling the grounds.